Recruitment, Assessment and Approvals of Prospective Adopters

 Applications will be considered from married couples, civil partners, unmarried couples or single people.
 In the case of joint applications, there is no minimum requirement on the length of the marriage/civil partnership/relationship, but the Panel will need to be satisfied about the stability of the relationship.

-Applications will be considered from people of any or no religious persuasion.
+Applications will be considered from people irrespective of how they identify in terms of gender.

 Applications will be considered from people of any race or culture.